Ronmantech/Helpful_Programs/README.md

 # Helpful Programs
 This Repository contains some random useful code to help reduce redundant tasks.

-## Git Push Template
+## Git Push/Puller Template

-Git Pusher template was created to reduce the need to constantly enter your username and password whenever pushing to github.
+Git Pusher & Puller template was created to reduce the need to constantly enter your username and password whenever pushing to github.

 Change the username with your username for your github email:
 ```